dkowitz/LowCal-Code/docs/cli/themes.md

 # Themes

-Qwen Code supports a variety of themes to customize its color scheme and appearance.
+LowCal Code supports a variety of themes to customize its color scheme and appearance.
 You can change the theme to suit your preferences via the `/theme` command or `"theme":` configuration setting.

 ## Available Themes

-Qwen Code comes with a selection of pre-defined themes, which you can list using the `/theme` command within the CLI:
+LowCal Code comes with a selection of pre-defined themes, which you can list using the `/theme` command within the CLI:

 - **Dark Themes:**
   - `ANSI`